fbgallet/roam-extension-speech-to-roam/README.md

 ![Live AI Chat demo](https://github.com/fbgallet/roam-extension-speech-to-roam/assets/74436347/95fcc9b1-1c1e-4b9c-8b49-392fee71c915)

 - click on the conversation icon on the right of the last AI response block (if generated recently) or simply insert a block as next sibling of an AI response block (the one that contains it's role description, provided in settings, by default: `AI Assistant (<model>):`).
 It is not necessary to insert your role (such as "Me:") but more convenient in terms of readability.
-- write or dictate your prompt,
+- write or dictate your prompt (it can include children blocks),
-- run the usual AI completion command (with the button or in command palette)
+- click on the button to continue the conversation or run the usual AI completion command.

+Previous messages (including children blocks) will be automatically taken into account.
+About the context:

+- with the conversation button, the context remains the same as that defined in the first prompt
-Previous messages will be automatically taken into account.
-However, the context needs to be redefined at each turn of the conversation, allowing you to modify or ignore it.
-To maintain the same context in a conversation, it must be defined again (e.g., by pressing Shift to use the sidebar content as context).
+- with usual AI completion command (button or command palette), the context needs to be redefined at each turn of the conversation, allowing you to modify or ignore it.

 ### **Keyboard hotkeys** (⚠️ available only when the voice recording has been started by a mouse click):